-Separate from these 28 or 29 states are 17 states that have passed limited access marijuana product laws.
+Separate from these 29 states are 17 states that have passed limited access marijuana product laws.
 These states allow use of CBD products for medical reasons in limited situations or as a legal defense.
 In other words, CBD programs are not considered “comprehensive” and do not offer the protections listed above.

 What can medical marijuana be used for?